jbrantly/ts-jsx-loader/README.md

     </div>
 */), document.body)

-// or if you're using TypeScript 1.4 or above
+// or if you're using TypeScript 1.4 or above with template strings

 React.render(React.jsx(`
     <div>